Since the heinous crimes in Charleston last week, I’ve heard many people debating the Confederate Flag.

 The swastika is an ancient Hindu and Buddhist symbol called the “svastika” in Sanskrit, usually used to mean “good fortune, luck and well-being“, so much so that turning it the other way, it becomes the symbol of the Hindu goddess Kali….who is the opposite of “good fortune, luck and well-being”.
 It also has many other POSITIVE meanings throughout Asian folklore and religions, for example, known as a “yungdrung” in ancient Tibet, it was a graphical representation of eternity.

 Nowadays, no matter where you go in the Western world, the swastika represents hatred, death and destruction.
 The history of it no longer matters.

 Don’t you think that the billions of Hindus and Buddhists would love to convince us that it represents things that are “good”, “decent” or full of “pride”?

-The Confederate Flag, regardless of what you might WANT it to mean, say or represent is also forevermore linked to hate.
+The Confederate Flag, regardless of what you might WANT it to mean, say, or represent is, in fact, also forevermore linked to hate.